The government in Indonesia serves as one of the key growth drivers for ammunition and weapon market in Indonesia with a stable annual growth.

 - PT.
-PINDAD (state-owned company) holds the biggest Indonesian market share for ammunition, mostly in small calibers.
+PINDAD (a state-owned company) holds the biggest Indonesian market share for ammunition, mostly in small calibres.

-- Together with Rheinmetall, PINDAD build the Leopard ammunition plant for the Asian market.
+- Together with Rheinmetall, PINDAD builds the Leopard ammunition plant for the Asian market.

 - PINDAD exports ammunition to America, Singapore, Thailand, Laos, and Nigeria.

-- The import market for weapons and ammunition in Indonesia is mainly supplied by France and the United Kingdom.
+- The import market for weapon and ammunition in Indonesia is mainly supplied by France and the United Kingdom.

-The country’s ammunition market is dominated by Indonesia’s state-own defense company PT.
-PINDAD, one of the biggest ammunition manufacturers in Indonesia.
+Indonesia’s state-own defence company PT PINDAD dominates the country’s ammunition market.
 Its government-owned status makes it easier for them to penetrate markets such as police officers, army and other law enforcement sectors.

-In the import market, France and United Kingdom are the main players in Indonesia.
-Those countries exported about US$23.988 million out of a total of US$41.885 million during 2013.
-In January 2014, Indonesia imported bullets and ammunition worth US$56,800.
-Imports from Germany accounted for US$39,200 and Russia reached US$17,600.
 Weapons and ammunition that are usually imported include bombs, grenades, torpedoes, landmines and missiles.
-Other imported weapons and ammunitions are artillery weapons (guns, howitzers and mortars), revolvers and pistols, and rifle bullets.
-For Launchers are rocket launchers, flare launchers, and grenade launchers.
+Other imported weapons and ammunition are artillery weapons (guns, howitzers and mortars), revolvers and pistols, rifle bullets, rocket launchers, flare launchers, and grenade launchers.